 Woodland Sedge can be used to stop erosion.

 It performs well in woodland gardens.
 This fast-growing plant is beautiful to butterflies and songbirds, and deer will not bother it.
-It can also be used as a groundcover in areas receiving moderate foot traffic.
+It can also use as a groundcover in areas receiving moderate foot traffic.
 To keep it from spreading, this plant should be cut off after the first hard freeze of the winter.
-While it is most commonly encountered in woodland settings, it can also be used in prairie settings.
+While it is most commonly encountered, in woodland settings, it can also be used in prairie settings.
 Some find it useful along water features to stop erosion.
 In fact, this plant is useful in many different circumstances.